 Orientation is run by the staff of the office soon after your arrival and is held at the Université de Provence, 29 avenue Robert Schuman, where the intensive course takes place.
-Students will stay at the Adagio Aparthotel for the first days until they find their housing for the year.
-Upon arrival, you will be given a card prepared by APA with all the emergency phone numbers and a map of the city of Aix-en-Provence with instructions on how to get to the Program office as well as to the site of orientation activities.
+Students will stay at the hotel temporarily for the first days until their housing is ready for the spring.
+Upon arrival, you will be given a card with all the emergency phone numbers and a \map of the city of Aix-en-Provence with instructions on how to get to the program office and to the site of orientation activities. \Students wishing to familiarize themselves with the layout of Aix before arriving can find a map of the city online at: